Strategyproof and Proportionally Fair Facility Location: Approximation results

 We now show that the Uniform Phantom mechanism obtains the welfare approximation of Lemma~\ref{lemma: UFS bound}.
-This means that the Uniform Phantom mechanism provides the best welfare approximation guarantee among all UFS (or proportional or PF) mechanisms.
-Furthermore, from Theorem~\ref{thm: no need anon Freeman}, we know that the Uniform Phantom mechanism is also strategyproof, anonymous, and unanimous.
+This means that the Uniform Phantom mechanism provides the best welfare approximation guarantee among all UFS (or proportional or PF) mechanisms, including non-strategyproof mechanisms.
+Furthermore, from Theorem~\ref{thm: no need anon Freeman}, we know that the Uniform Phantom mechanism has the added benefit of being strategyproof, anonymous, and unanimous.

-\begin{theorem} Among all UFS (or proportional or PF) mechanisms, the Uniform Phantom mechanism provides the best approximation guarantee, i.e., it achieves the approximation ratio in Lemma~\ref{lemma: UFS bound}.
-This mechanism is strategyproof, anonymous, and unanimous. \end{theorem}
+{} \begin{theorem} Among all UFS (or proportional or PF) mechanisms, the Uniform Phantom mechanism provides the best welfare approximation guarantee, i.e., it achieves the approximation ratio in Lemma~\ref{lemma: UFS bound}. \end{theorem} {}